4.8

 (168)

-The Palace of Versailles, the former residence of the French monarchs, has endless rooms you can explore.
+The Palace of Versailles, the former house of the French monarchs, has endless royal rooms you can explore.

 These include the King and Queen’s State Apartments, Hall of Mirrors, Royal Chapel, Royal Opera, Gallery of Great Battles, Empire Room and Grand Commun.